moondance-labs/tanssi-docs/builders/tutorials/subsquid.md

 export const CONTRACT_ADDRESS = 'INSERT_CONTRACT_ADDRESS'.toLowerCase();
 ```

 The `.toLowerCase()` is critical because the Subsquid processor is case-sensitive, and some block explorers format contract addresses with capitalization.
 Next, you'll see the line `export const processor = new EvmBatchProcessor()`, followed by `.setDataSource`.
 We'll need to make a few changes here.
-Subsquid has [available archives for many chains](https://docs.subsquid.io/evm-indexing/supported-networks/){target=\_blank} that can speed up the data retrieval process, but it's unlikely your Appchain has a hosted archive already.
-But not to worry, Subsquid can easily get the data it needs via your Appchain's RPC URL.
+Subsquid has [available archives for many chains](https://docs.subsquid.io/evm-indexing/supported-networks/){target=\_blank} that can speed up the data retrieval process, but it's unlikely your Tanssi Appchain has a hosted archive already.
+But not to worry, Subsquid can easily get the data it needs via your Tanssi Appchain's RPC URL.
 Go ahead and comment out or delete the archive line.
 Once done, your code should look similar to the below:

 ```ts
 .setDataSource({